Puerto Rico at the 2008 Summer Olympics: Men's team

 Daniel Velez represented Puerto Rico as one of its two male swimmers at the Beijing Olympics.
 He was born in December 1983, making him 24 at the time of his participation at the 2008 Olympic Games.
-He swam in the 100 meters breaststroke, marking the first time he ever competed at an Olympic games.
+He swam in the 100 meters breaststroke, marking the first time he ever competed at an Olympic Games.
 During the August 9 preliminary round, Velez participated in the third heat against seven other athletes.
 He completed the event in 1:01.80, placing first in the heat ahead of India's second place finalist Sandeep Sejwal (1:02.19) and Paraguay's third place finalist Genaro Prono (1:02.32).
 Of the 63 competitors who finished the event, Velez placed 33rd.
 He did not advance to later rounds.

 Douglas Lennox-Silva represented Puerto Rico in swimming events.
 Born in Fort Lauderdale, Florida, Lennox-Silva has been affiliated with the Lake Forest Swim Club in the Chicago area.
 He is the brother of Kristina Lennox-Silva, who also competed in the Beijing Olympics as a swimmer.
 The Puerto Rican swam in the men's 100 meters butterfly, which held its preliminary round on August 14.
 Lennox-Silva participated in the fifth heat against seven other athletes, placing fifth after finishing the race in 53.34 seconds.
-He displaced Canada's Adam Sioui (53.38 seconds), who placed sixth, but fell behind fifth-place finalist Francois Heersbrandt of Belgium (53.33 seconds).
-South Africa's Lyndon Ferns (52.04 seconds) and Croatia's Mario Todorovic (52.26 seconds) led the heat.
+He displaced Canada's Adam Sioui (53.38 seconds), who placed sixth, but fell behind fifth-place finalist François Heersbrandt of Belgium (53.33 seconds).
+South Africa's Lyndon Ferns (52.04 seconds) and Croatia's Mario Todorović (52.26 seconds) led the heat.
 Of the 65 athletes who finished the preliminary round, Douglas Lennox-Silva placed 38th.
 He did not advance to later rounds.

 Douglas Lennox-Silva also competed for Puerto Rico in the men's 200 meters butterfly race.
 During the August 11 preliminary round, Lennox-Silva was placed in the second heat, where he challenged seven other athletes.
 He finished the race in 2:01.69, placing sixth in the heat ahead of Serbia's Vladan Markovic (2:03.13), who placed seventh, and behind Venezuela's Alexis Márquez Rivas (2:01.25), who placed fifth.
 The heat itself was led by Filipino swimmer James Walsh (1:59.39) and Spain's Javier Núñez (2:00.24).
 44 swimmers competed in the first round of the event, and Lennox-Silva placed 38th.
 He did not advance to later rounds.